 The product portfolio matrix, also called growth–share and BCG matrix, wants to help you achieve the right blend of young and established products in order to maximise the overall value a portfolio creates.
 The matrix categorises products as question marks, stars, cash cows, and pets (also known as dogs).
 The picture below shows the grid with its four quadrants and product types; cash cows are represented by the dollar sign and pets by a cross.

 Question marks are products with high growth that don’t yet deliver significant business benefits—be it generating revenue, selling other products or services, enhancing the brand equity, or saving money.
 Stars show high growth and deliver the desired benefits.
 Cash cows are products characterised by low growth, but they offer plenty of business benefits.
 Pets, finally, exhibit low growth and offer few benefits.
-A sample question mark might be Google Translate and Apple Watch, a star Microsoft Surface, a cash cow Google Search and Microsoft Windows, and a pet the iPod family.

 When you apply the product portfolio matrix to the offerings in an established company, you’d like to see a healthy, balanced portfolio with enough question marks and stars that have the potential to become cash cows.
 You also need sufficient cash cows that generate the desired business benefits at a comparatively low cost and are therefore able to help fund the development of new products, question marks, and stars.
 Finally, you’d like to minimise the number of pets, as they incur cost but deliver only limited benefits.